Somali Civil War (2009–present): 2021

-Tigray People's Liberation Front

-In August 2021, two members of the Tigray People's Liberation Front took control of the town of Baardhere in the Meda region.

 Kenya

 Recruitment from Kenya

 According to press reports, Somali and Kenyan government officials have recruited and trained Somali refugees in Kenya and Kenyan nationals who are ethnic Somalis to fight insurgents in Somalia.
 However, the Somali chief of military staff and spokesmen from the Kenyan government have denied this.

-2010 Kenya-Al-Shabaab border clash
+2010 Kenya–al-Shabaab border clash

-On 20 July 2010 border clashes between Kenya and Al-Shabaab insurgents occurred when gunmen from the militia attacked a Kenyan border patrol along the border area in Liboi, Lagdera.
+On 20 July 2010 border clashes between Kenya and al-Shabaab insurgents occurred when gunmen from the militia attacked a Kenyan border patrol along the border area in Liboi, Lagdera.
 There was a subsequent fierce exchange of fire between the two sides leading to the deaths of 2 militia and the wounding of one Kenyan officer.
-Hundreds of security personnel were later deployed to the border following the clash and because of continued fighting between two militia groups in the neighbouring town of Dobley, Somalia.
-Al-Shabaab had previously claimed responsibility for a deadly suicide bombing in Uganda in July.
+Hundreds of security personnel were later deployed to the border following the clash and because of continued fighting between two militia groups in the neighbouring town of Dobley, Somalia. al-Shabaab had previously claimed responsibility for a deadly suicide bombing in Uganda in July.